kristerhedfors/touchfs/README.md

 ### Customizing Your Environment

-When you mount an LLMFS filesystem, you'll find a `.llmfs` directory that helps you control and monitor the system:
+When you mount an LLMFS filesystem, you'll find a `.llmfs` directory that helps you control and monitor the system.
+For a complete guide to all customization options, see our [Plugins Guide](llmfs/content/plugins/README.md).

+Here are some common operations:

 ```bash
 # View the current filesystem structure